 For the band 823-832 MHz, various studies have shown that separation distances are required between PMSE and MFCN applications. .The most critical case occurs when MFCN UE and PMSE operate in close vicinity (e.g. same room scenario).

-It is also expected that, as for the 1800 MHz band, setup procedure is required to ensure the needed QoS for PMSE, in the presence of MFCN.
+It is also expected that, as for the 1800 MHz band, setup procedure is required to ensure the needed QoS for PMSE,.

 Additional considerations